Langley Derwentwater Cross Jacobite Wreath Laying

 Helpful Hints

 The commemoration is often on a Friday near the 24th February, or on 24th itself.
-In 2024 it was on Friday 23rd February- 2025 details are yet to be confirmed.
+In 2025 it should be on Monday 24th February.

 Parking isn’t safely available at the Cross- drive up the road a short distance as it widens out.